SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 Even the best firms, however, often miss great deals, so the failure to raise funding from one of these groups does not necessarily imply weakness.
 This is particularly true of companies founded outside of the U.S., and of very promising founders who may have weaker connections to Silicon Valley's old guard (though these firms have gotten pretty good at identifying unknown upstarts).

 On the flip side, not all companies funded by top-tier venture firms are excellent places to work.
 It is the nature of their business that venture capital firms will invest in a large number of companies that will fail.
 More than that, promising companies can sometimes degenerate if their growth is achieved at the cost of their culture or values.
-Even if Sequoia is behind them, such startups should still be avoided.
+Even if Sequoia is behind them, such startups should be avoided like the plague.

 #### Rounds of funding raised